VolunteerLiveTeam/Modmail2Slack/README.md

 ## Installation

 In the reference (/r/VolunteerLiveTeam) installation, Modmail2Slack is installed as a [webtask](https://webtask.io).
+Your subreddit must be using the new modmail.

 1. Go to [reddit settings](https://www.reddit.com/prefs/apps/) and create an app.
 Select type "Script".
 Make a note of the ID and secret.
 (ID is under "personal use script").
 2. Create a reddit user, give it mail permissions on your subreddit, and add it as a user of your app.